 - Letter of acceptance, name and signature of the hospital officer who is responsible for education and clinical training of students

 If you would like to do your clinical rotation in a Hungarian Family Practice you have to let us know at least 1 month in advance.
-You have to write an E-mail to your tutor Dr. Torzsa Peter (E-mail: ptorzsa[AT]gmail[DOT]com) and you have to write your permanent address and the date when you would like to start your 1-week rotation program.
+Please write an e-mail to the secretary Aniko Kerekes (firstname.lastname@example.org) AND the English tutor Adam Becze (email@example.com) with your Neptun code, contact details and the date when you would like to start your 1-week rotation program.

 Objectives of the course: